20 Unique Ways to View Fall Foliage

 FROM A HOT AIR BALLOON

-Experience the autumn colors from high above with a hot air balloon ride from the U.S. Hot Air Balloon Team.
-Balloons take off from Pottstown and carry riders across the beautiful countryside of western Montgomery County for an unforgettable experience.
+Autumn leaves look even more spectacular from hundreds of feet in the air, so why not try a hot air balloon ride this fall?
+The U.S. Hot Air Balloon Team takes off from Pottstown and carries riders across the countryside of western Montgomery County for an unforgettable experience.

 WHILE ENJOYING A ROMANTIC DINNER

-Indulge in a romantic dining among the scenic beauty of Montgomery County.
+Montgomery County has over 1,600 dining options, many of which offer outdoor seating.
 Enjoy an evening on the porch at Woodside Lodge overlooking Spring Mountain, reserve a table by the large picture windows at Savona, or look out across one of Montgomery County’s 54 golf courses in their fall brilliance at one of our country club dining options.

 STROLLING THROUGH SKIPPACK VILLAGE

-Of all the Main Streets in Montgomery County, the countryside feel of Skippack Village may be the coolest place to explore in fall.
+Montgomery County has many bustling Main Streets that come alive when the leaves turn.
+Skippack Village is one of the best places to explore in fall.
 Discover the unique stores, restaurants and businesses as you stroll the streets of this small town.

 ON A DRIVE THROUGH THE COUNTRYSIDE